barryvdh/laravel-twigbridge/readme.md

 ## Laravel 4 TwigBridge

 _Note: This package is deprecated in favor of the 0.6.x-branch of https://github.com/rcrowe/TwigBridge.
-Please try the 0.6-beta, which should be very similar and provide the same functionality.
+Please try the 0.6.x release, which should be very similar and provide the same functionality.
 Further progress will take place there._

 This packages adds Twig as a Laravel Template Engine: